AlanKostrick/react-weather-app-prototype/README.md

 - React hooks for `useState` and `useEffect`
 - Functional components only...because of React hooks
 - _Time Permitting:_ Use async/await and react hooks to grab data from an existing api
+  - Conditional loading from an api
+  - Loading spinners

 ### Challenges moving forward